LGGZi/Arduino-diy-iidx-controller/README_EN.md

 # Arduino DIY IIDX Controller
 *(Deepseek used)*
-An IIDX controller inspired by lizardbeans' work, using a design similar to the Overclock A case.
+An IIDX controller inspired by lizardbeans' work, using a design similar to the ChaoPin A case.
 Compatible with LR2, beatoraja, and official Konami games.
 Features include HID lighting support.
 Total build cost is approximately ¥300-400 (excluding some tools), varying based on component choices.
 Delivers excellent performance at an affordable price.

 ## Photos
 ![](https://github.com/LGGZi/Arduino-diy-iidx-controller/blob/main/IMAGE/Controller.png)